-A business entity that wants to change to a different kind of entity, or that wants to change its domestic state can do so through a merger or through a statutory conversion.
 A statutory conversion is a transaction with only one constituent that is used by one form of business entity to change to another form of business entity.
 In addition, some business entity laws provide that a domestic entity may convert to a foreign entity of the same type.
 In these states, the conversion transaction may be used to change a state of organization as well.
-(Several states have a statutory transaction called a "domestication" which is used to change the domestic state while a conversion is only used to change entity types.)